Extrode1/90DayDetoxTool/README.md

 **Who is this app for?**

 This app is for those who are struggling with video game addiction and want to try out the 90 day detox.
 To get you up to speed, the 90 day detox is a tool that is very effective for fighting a video game addiction.
 In essence, you start off by taking a 90 day break from gaming and after the 90 days is over, you decide what your next steps are.
-It is essentially a grace period to allow your dopamine levels to reset back to baseline so that you can start living the life that you can start living a more happy and fulfilling life
+It is essentially a grace period to allow your dopamine levels to reset back to baseline so that you can start living the life that you can start living a more happy and fulfilling life.